Thank you to our webcam provider 🤙 : Waikato Regional Council

 Nearby coastal warnings: Nil for Raglan

-Friday: Variable 5 knots, becoming northwest 10 knots early.
-Partly cloudy, occasional rain developing later.
-Southwest swell 1 metre, rising to 2 metres.
+Friday: Variable 5 knots, becoming southwest 10 knots in the morning.
+Low cloud and drizzle, clearing.
+Southwest swell rising to 2 metres.

 New issues of this forecast are made available at or before: